FURRO404/BOTSRE/README.md

 # Discord Bot for War Thunder

-This is a Discord bot designed for War Thunder, providing various features such as squadron management, game logging, and vehicle meta-management.
+This is a Discord bot designed for War Thunder, providing various features such as squadron management, game logging, and stat tracking.

 ## Usage